Three Days in Honiara

 1

-Arrival & Echoes of Guadalcanal
+Arrival and Echoes of Battle

 Morning